 - Nightmare Fuel - "Take Care and Control" was a departure from their neofolk sound and into experimental, dark ambient, and martial industrial, with tons of samples.
 The results are rather creepy.

-- Scary Musician, Harmless Music - much of Death in June's discography is quite gentle considering the controversy it attracts.
-Behind the masks and fringed helmets Douglas P. is a very soft spoken, polite, even funny man.
+- Scary Musician, Harmless Music - Both inverted and played straight: Much of Death in June's discography is quite gentle considering the controversy it attracts.
+But at the same time, he's got a knack for dark musical themes and the occasional bleak, unsettling soundscape—and yet, behind the masks and fringed helmets Douglas P. is a very soft spoken, polite, even funny man.